Notes on the data: Screening programs - Cervical screening

 - Raffle AE, Alden B, Quinn M, Babb PJ, Brett MT.
 Outcomes of screening to prevent cancer: analysis of cumulative incidence of cervical abnormality and modelling of cases and deaths prevented.
 BMJ.
 2003;326(7395):901.

-Notes: Cervical screening outcomes for the 24 month period to the end of each calendar year are based on the number of women with an abnormal pap smear as an age-standardised rate of the number of women screened in the corresponding calendar years.
+Cervical screening outcomes for the 24 month period to the end of each calendar year are based on the number of women with an abnormal pap smear as an age-standardised rate of the number of women screened in the corresponding calendar years.
 If a woman has attended more than once in the 24 months with two high-grade abnormality results, she is counted once only, and her age is taken from the first visit.
+However, note that cervical screening outcomes for Victoria are calculated differently - see details here.

 High grade abnormalities are cytology test results S4, S5, S6, E3, E4 and E5 according to the national cytology coding schedule.